-Root veg, including carrots and parsnips can be kept in the fridge for up to five days after being cooked or you can freeze them so they last longer.
-Why not add them to stews, make burgers out of them, blitz them into a sauce for pastas or as a soup or make bubble and squeak out of all your left over veg?
-Sprouts can be kept in the fridge too if you have any of those left over.
+Root veg can be kept in the fridge for up to five days or you can freeze them.
+Add them to stews, make burgers out of them, blitz them into a sauce for pasta or soup.
+Alternatively, make bubble and squeak out of all your leftover veg?
+Sprouts can be kept in the fridge too if you have any of those leftover.

-If you make your own stuffing, it can be frozen and then used at a later date for future roast dinners or as a way of thickening burgers or meatballs.
-If you use shop bought stuffing, this can be kept in the fridge for a few days.
+If you make your own stuffing, it can be frozen and then used at a later date.
+Stuffing is great to use for future roasts or to thicken meatballs.
+If you use shop-bought stuffing, this can be kept in the fridge for a few days.